 2. Babyzen Yoyo Travel Stroller

 The Baby Zen Yoyo is fantastic.
-It’s light weight (6.5kg) and easy to fold and unfold.
-However it’s most magical feature is that you can take it onboard the plane and store it in the overhead lockers!
+It’s lightweight (6.5kg) and easy to fold and unfold.
+However, it’s most magical feature is that you can take it onboard the plane and store it in the overhead lockers!
 No more checking your pram and having to get it back at the luggage carousel.
 The Yoyo is only 44cm wide so it fits down the aisle of the plane as well.
 You have two options, the 0+, which lays flat and parent faces, or the 6mth +, which is outward facing.
 It also comes with a shoulder strap so you can carry it like a bag.

 3. Baby Bjorn Travel Cot Light

-When you’re travelling with a baby you can often book travel cots at your hotel but you can never be sure of the condition they will be in.
+When you’re traveling with a baby you can often book travel cots at your hotel but you can never be sure of the condition they will be in.
 They are often broken, damaged or very out of date.
 Plus they come with those rock hard bases they use as a mattress.
 The Baby Bjorn Travel Cot Light is the best travel cot we have found.
 It’s sturdy enough to take toddlers, it has a soft cushion mattress that is a million times better than the hard based ones and it folds into a small and easy to carry case.
 It only weighs 6kg and is really easy to fold up and unfold.

 4. CARES Harness

-This is what you need when yo are travelling with little ones who have their own seat.
+This is what you need when you are travelling with little ones who have their own seat.
 The aeroplane seat belts are only a lap sash and you’ll have your toddler climbing everywhere!
 They are so easy for a toddler to slide out of and it’s hard to keep them sitting down for take off and landing.
-The CARES harness turns your lap belt into a 5 pont harness to keep little ones sitting down.
+The CARES harness turns your lap belt into a 5pointt harness to keep little ones sitting down.
 It is approved by most airlines, with some even providing them.
 All the info you need is on their website.

 5. Baby Bjorn One Carrier